euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

     const tx = gov.methods.propose(targets, values, signatures, calldatas, description).send({ from: sender });

+### Hash Proposal

+Hashing function used to (re)build the proposal id from the proposal details.

+    function hashProposal(
+        address[] calldata targets,
+        uint256[] calldata values,
+        bytes[] calldata calldatas,
+        bytes32 descriptionHash
+    ) public pure virtual returns (uint)
+* ```targets```: The ordered list of target addresses for calls to be made during proposal execution.
+This array must be the same length as all other array parameters in this function.
+* ```values```: The ordered list of values (i.e. msg.value) to be passed to the calls made during proposal execution.
+This array must be the same length as all other array parameters in this function.
+* ```calldatas```: The ordered list of data to be passed to each individual function call during proposal execution.
+This array must be the same length as all other array parameters in this function.
+* ```descriptionHash```: A hash of the human readable description of the proposal and the changes it will enact.
+* ```RETURN```: The ID of the proposal.

+#### Solidity
+    Governor gov = Governor(0x123...); // contract address
+    uint proposalId = gov.hashProposal(targets, values, calldatas, description);

+#### Web3 1.2.6
+    const proposalId = gov.methods.hashProposal(targets, values, calldatas, descriptionHash).call();

 ### Queue

 After a proposal has succeeded, it is moved into the Timelock waiting period using this function.
 The waiting period (e.g. 2 days) begins when this function is called.